alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

     on time, in compliance with the legislative requirements for a full annual payroll cycle.

 List four definitions of payroll.

+    - the department that administers the payroll
+    - the total number of people employed by an organization
+    - the wages and salaries paid out in a year
+    - a list of employees to be paid and the amount due to each

 List the three types of payroll management stakeholders and provide an example of each.